Don't Buy composts for raising young plants

 Peat content: 0%

-This green-waste compost had low nitrogen, which is needed for green, leafy growth, but very high chloride levels.
-Chlorides make it hard for the plant to take up nitrogen.
-It also had high levels of salts, which can burn a young plant's roots, making it hard for them to take up water and nutrients.
+This is the second year in a row that this has been a Don't Buy.
+It's predominantly made from green waste, which often has a poor nutrient balance.

+We found huge variation in nutrient levels.
+Some samples had very low nitrogen, some had high sulphate making the compost very acidic, while others had high chloride and potassium, which stop the plants taking up nitrogen.

-As a result, the peppers and fuchsias hardly grew in this compost.
+As a result, the tomatoes and pelargoniums were very small and pale.

 Find out which compost we're talking about - log in or trial Which? for £1.